Superbloom Fund Grantees

 Women offer some of the most powerful and creative solutions to the pressing challenges of conservation, species and habitat loss, and climate change.
 The Women in Nature Network (WiNN) fosters a global community that connects, supports, and empowers them as conservation leaders through the power of networks, mentorship, global events, and direct support.

 The women of WiNN can be found around the globe.
 They range from university students just beginning their careers to established conservationists who’ve been honored with Whitley awards and recognized as National Geographic Fellows and U.N.
 Champions of the Earth.
-We welcome any woman or gender-expansive person interested in or working in conservation to join our collective.
-Our goal is to create a welcoming, supportive, and inclusive community where current or aspiring conservationists can connect with others to expand their knowledge and resource base.
+WiNN welcomes any woman or gender-expansive person interested in or working in conservation to join our collective.
+Their goal is to create a welcoming, supportive, and inclusive community where current or aspiring conservationists can connect with others to expand their knowledge and resource base.
 Working together, women can vastly scale the collective impact needed to restore our world.

-• Women for Conservation focuses on protecting some of the world’s most endangered habitats by working directly with local communities—particularly rural and Indigenous women—as primary agents of conservation.
-Our work targets high-biodiversity, high-threat ecosystems across the Global South, including the páramos and cloud forests of Colombia’s Sierra Nevada de Santa Marta, the tropical rainforests of the Chocó biogeographic region, the Upper Guinean forests of Sierra Leone and Liberia, and critical landscapes in Bolivia, Kenya, Madagascar, and Nepal.
-Superbloom funding will advance and strengthen our existing women-led conservation initiatives across priority biodiversity hotspots in the Global South, beginning in Colombia’s Sierra Nevada de Santa Marta and the Chocó region.
-Over the past years, we have built strong community-based programs that empower rural and Indigenous women as conservation leaders—integrating biodiversity protection, environmental education, sustainable livelihoods, and access to voluntary family planning.
-With Superbloom funding, we aim to deepen and scale this proven model to increase its impact and long-term sustainability.
-Specifically, we will:
+Women for Conservation focuses on protecting some of the world’s most endangered habitats by working directly with local communities—particularly rural and Indigenous women—as primary agents of conservation.
+Women for Conservation’s work targets high-biodiversity, high-threat ecosystems across the Global South, including the páramos and cloud forests of Colombia’s Sierra Nevada de Santa Marta, the tropical rainforests of the Chocó biogeographic region, the Upper Guinean forests of Sierra Leone and Liberia, and critical landscapes in Bolivia, Kenya, Madagascar, and Nepal.
+Superbloom funding will advance and strengthen Women for Conservation’s existing women-led conservation initiatives across priority biodiversity hotspots in the Global South, beginning in Colombia’s Sierra Nevada de Santa Marta and the Chocó region.
+Over the past years, Women for Conservation has built strong community-based programs that empower rural and Indigenous women as conservation leaders—integrating biodiversity protection, environmental education, sustainable livelihoods, and access to voluntary family planning.
+With Superbloom funding, Women for Conservation aims to deepen and scale this proven model to increase its impact and long-term sustainability.
+Specifically, Women for Conservation will:

 • Strengthen existing sustainable livelihood initiatives, including native plant nurseries, restoration efforts, and nature-based enterprises that reduce pressure on fragile ecosystems.

-• Scale our environmental education programs, such as our mobile classroom reaching rural schools, to foster a new generation of environmental stewards.
+• Scale environmental education programs, such as the mobile classroom reaching rural schools, to foster a new generation of environmental stewards.

 When girls access school and build agency, everything shifts.
 They delay the age at which they start their families, improving health outcomes and increasing their earning potential.
 They choose to have fewer children, which significantly reduces carbon emissions.
 We enable those choices by ensuring girls stay in school and by providing Sexual and Reproductive Health and Rights (SRHR) education, so they can make informed decisions about their bodies and futures.

 Education also transforms how women steward land.
-Rooted in pastoralist livelihoods, the girls we work with feel environmental challenges first and most intensely—drought, degraded rangelands, and scarce water and firewood.
+Rooted in pastoralist livelihoods, the girls For the Good works with feel environmental challenges first and most intensely—drought, degraded rangelands, and scarce water and firewood.
 Their daily labor nurtures a distinctive relationship with the earth that shapes different decisions about how they manage their land and how they use forest resources—choices that directly affect biodiversity and soil and water conservation.
 Education provides the context to understand their lived experience and to advocate for more sustainable practices.
 Yet, they too rarely hold the land titles that allow them to drive that stewardship.
 In Kenya, women make up roughly 75% of the agricultural labor force but hold under 3% of land titles.
-In Loita, where Maasai women were recently granted land rights, we help them understand and exercise those rights.
-In Naikarra, where land titling has largely excluded women, we forge pathways for them to gain a voice in land-use decisions.
+In Loita, where Maasai women were recently granted land rights, For the Good helps them understand and exercise those rights.
+In Naikarra, where land titling has largely excluded women, For the Good forges pathways for them to gain a voice in land-use decisions.

 Access to education as girls dramatically increases the likelihood that, as women, they will have the agency and voice to act on their unique knowledge and priorities.
 Investing in their education and leadership is one of the most powerful ways to secure resilience for their families, communities, and landscapes.